Blog

 • Promise: Promise something to your readers in the headline or the introductory copy of your article.
 Your promise should declare how your product, service, or idea will change the reader’s life.

 • Picture: Paint a picture that shows the reader how their life will change.
 Your picture needs to be specific and realistic.
 This is a great place for sensory words, which I have a video about.
-Make sure you check it out.

 • Proof: Back up your promise with cold hard facts.
 By providing support for your promise, you’ll get the reader’s thinking brain on your side.
 What can serve as proof?
 Figures, testimonials, research results, case studies, product demos—anything that can prove your promise.